 Clutter is an inevitable part of life, and it tends to accumulate rather quickly.
 So if you’re after a minimalist space, it’s essential that you implement a few mindful habits into your daily home routine to preserve your streamlined look, functionality, and flow.

 Whether you’re a seasoned minimalist or just want to dip your toes into the minimalism movement, these five easy habits will keep your home looking its best.

 Mindful Habit #1: Wash Your Dishes as Soon as You’re Done Using Them

 Mindful Habit #2: Sort Through Mail as Soon as You Receive It

 The Minimalist Result: Mail is another one of those things that tends to pile up fast to clutter your clean aesthetic.
 Instead of sorting through a massive pile of bills and junk mail at the end of the month, it’s way easier to do it on a day to day basis.
 It literally takes just a couple of minutes.
 Immediately trash or recycle any papers you don’t need and scan and save digitally any important documents that you might need to reference later.

 The Minimalist Result: Maintaining a minimalist home isn’t just about keeping organized the things that are already have in your home, it’s also about keeping out things that you don’t really need.
 Be more mindful about what you say yes to.
 Your space is precious.
 Only take in the things that you absolutely love and know you will use.
-Don’t let family members unload their junk on you and give yourself at least 24-hours to think before you hit confirm order on that online purchase.
-You can further minimize unwanted clutter by sharing wish lists with loved ones for birthdays and other special occasions or by asking for experiences (like tickets to a rad concert) instead of material things.
+Don’t accept donations or gifts you won’t actually use, and give yourself at least 24 hours to think before you hit confirm order on that online purchase.
+You can further minimize unwanted clutter by sharing wish lists with loved ones for birthdays and other special occasions or by asking for experiences instead of material things.